grz0zrg/fsynth/documentation/mk/docs/settings.md

 - Enable/disable matches highlight in the code editor (when something is selected)

-Show slices
+Show slice channel

-- Hide/Show slices, can be useful for visuals, this settings is not saved Monophonic

-Enable/disable monophonic mode
+- Hide/Show slice channel

+Disable audio

+- Enable/Disable audio

+Editor theme

+- A list of code editor themes

+Monophonic

 - If monophonic is enabled, only the alpha value is used by the synthesis engine, the full RGB output can then be used for visuals

-AudioWorklet

-- Enable/disable WebAudio AudioWorklet, a fast in-browser additive synthesis engine (enabled by default if supported, this may require a recent browsers)
+Feedback

+- Enable/disable the previous frame in the Fragment shader (aka feedback), this is useful for complex effects, may be CPU/GPU intensive

 OSC IN